Sonoran Desert Landscapes

 Discover the Cacti of Sedona

-I delight-in the fact and grateful to daydream often, these Sedona landscapes come to me after meditation.
-My goal is always to create a Sedona landscape painting, in a whimsical and magical fashion.
-Whether it be Prickly Pear or the Iconic Saguaro Cactus, in this high desert environment of Sedona.
+I delight in the fact and am grateful to daydream often.
+These contemporary Sedona landscapes come to me after meditation.
+My goal is always to create a Sedona landscape painting in a vivid, mystical fashion.
+Be it Prickly Pear or the Iconic Saguaro Cactus in this high desert environment of Sedona.

 These Iconic Saguaros grow arms to balance themselves out to keep from falling over.
-In this photo, you can see many “babies” are starting to emerge to help it stand tall and straight again after losing one of its massive arms.
-This photo is from a Sedona landscape here in the Village of Oak Creek.
+In this photo, you can see many “babies” emerging to help it stand tall and straight again after losing one of its massive arms.
+This photo is from a Sedona landscape in the Village of Oak Creek.
 And I used this as inspiration to bring about this Sedona landscape painting.

 The Grand One

-An adult Saguaro is generally considered to be about 125 years of age.
+An adult Saguaro lives to be about 125 years of age.
 It may weigh 6 tons or more and be as tall as 50 feet.
 The average lifespan of a Saguaro is probably 150 – 175 years of age.
 However, biologists believe that some plants may live over 200 years.
 Here is the exception.
-The largest saguaro on record was nicknamed “the Grand One.”
+The largest Saguaro on record was nicknamed “the Grand One.”
 It was roughly 200 years old, 46 feet tall, and sported a dozen arms.
 This star saguaro was damaged in a wildfire in 2005 and toppled a few years later.

 Desert Blossom – Arizona State Wildflower

 Saguaros sport a temporary crown of blossoms in late spring and early summer.
-The desert blooms open at night and lives through the following afternoon—a short window for pollinators like bees and bats to reach the pollen within.
-After the blooms close, they mature into healthy red fruit—a sweet desert delicacy and a vital source of nutrition for desert tribes like the Tohono O’odham.
+The desert blooms open at night and live through the following afternoon—a short window for pollinators like bees and bats to reach the pollen within.
+After the blooms close, they mature into healthy red fruit—a sweet dessert delicacy and a vital nutrient source for desert tribes like the Tohono O’odham.

 Tons of Water

 A saguaro can hold about a ton of water.
-In a single year, the Saguaro is capable of sucking up and transpiring a little over a thousand gallons of water and can absorb around two hundred gallons in a single week.
+So in a single year, the Saguaro can suck up and transpire a little over a thousand gallons of water and absorb around two hundred gallons in a single week.

 Here’s more on the quality of our reproductions.